Jump to:Page Content

 The Summer Program assumes that you will arrive with a working knowledge of Windows and Microsoft software (specifically Word and Excel).
 You will be using Excel in your economics and quantitative coursework.
 If you are not actively using these programs, you must prepare yourself prior to arrival in Cambridge.

-Please visit Information Services to learn more about the computer labs and IT support for students at HKS.
+Please visit Information Technology to learn more about the computer labs and IT support for students at HKS.